Ambress92/MaxMinFairForwardPaths/README.md

 A toy example showcase the Maxmin-Fair Forward Path method on a simple DAG, returning paths transition conditional probabilities.

-The folder src, contains the main functions and utilities.
+The folder src, contains the main functions.
 The experiments can be run from the Jupyter Notebooks.

 To run the baselines the following repositories should be downloaded: